FraterCletus/markdown-fundamentals/Lesson1_instructions.md

 * Open **Obsidian User Guide**.
 * Create a new vault and a few test notes.
 * Practice linking notes with `[[double brackets]]`.
-* Find any broken links marked "User interface/".
-Fix them so that they link to an active file.
+* Find any broken links.
+Fix them so that they link to an active file and not to a new page.

 ### Step 4.
 Convert Plain Text into a Markdown Vault